Jørgen Haagen Schmith: World War II

 Unaware that Schmith was in the house, the Gestapo came to arrest Strøm-Tejsen on the night and early morning of 14 and 15 October.
-At about midnight, two men entered the house, a German man pointed a machine gun at Christensen's chest.
+At about midnight, two men entered the house, and a German man pointed a machine gun at Christensen's chest.
 Schmith opened fire, injuring a German soldier.
 Schmith threw a hand grenade, armed himself with machine guns and grenades (coincidentally left under his hospital bed), and began fighting.
 He fought against 200 German soldiers for four hours, injuring 20 soldiers and killing six more.
 The house was set on fire by the Germans, and Schmith was killed by several German bullets (Note: Or eight soldiers were killed and four were injured.) on 15 October 1944.
 During that time, Christensen was guarded by Nazi soldiers outside the house.
-As time went on, she found hiding places until the Germans were distracted enough that she could escape.
+As time went on, she found hiding places until the Germans were distracted long enough for her to escape.
 She went in search of someone who would hide her.
 After six tries, she found someone who would take her in.
 She made it out safely, but her cover was blown when the soldiers later found fake identification information in her purse that had been left in Strøm-Tejsen's house.

 Schmith was buried at Ryvangen Memorial Park, where his memorial stone is engraved, "For alle gode tanker / De kan slet ikke dø / Før endnu bedre tanker / Er spired af deres frø" ("For all good thoughts / They cannot die at all / Before even better thoughts / Are germinated from their seeds.")

 In 1951, Schmith and Bent Faurschou Hviid (Flame) were posthumously awarded the United States Medal of Freedom by President Harry Truman.